DalgoT4D/dalgo_docs/docs/intro.md

 **This section is intended to help you monitor the health of your data pipelines and provide you with a way to investigate further.**

-1. Once you have setup at least one pipeline in the orchestration section you will see it in the overview section.
+1. Once you have set up at least one pipeline in the orchestration section you will see it in the overview section.
 Each pipeline will be represented separately.

 <img width="1465" alt="N5 1 ovrvwsect" src="https://github.com/DalgoT4D/dalgo_docs/assets/119285990/c56e2733-09a4-42dc-8c8b-d6d187ab55f0" />